Home > 12 Steps to a healthier child... and parent!

 12. Learn what your child's love language is and learn to speak it every day: Time, Touch, Words of Encouragement, Acts of Service, or Giving.
 Dr. Chapman's books are wonderful such as the 5 Love Langauges for Children!

 Following these recommendations, I have also cured myself of many issues that I had struggled with for years such as OCD, anxiety, bowel issues, and many other health issues.
-My children are doing wonderful.
-Leah overcame all her issues within months of following these steps.
+Our children had a myriad of typical American issues- all cured naturally by following these steps.

 Site empowered by